 The Leadership Academy is a robust, cohort-based leadership development program geared exclusively to in-house counsel.
 The Academy consists of eight faculty-led sessions and one cohort-led session over a nine-month period.

-The Academy curriculum was developed by in-house counsel for in-house counsel to provide the skills necessary to become a trusted advisor and leader and to address the partner/guardian tension inherent in the in-house counsel role.
+The Academy curriculum was developed by in-house counsel for in-house counsel to provide the skills necessary to become a trusted advisor and leader and to navigate the partner/guardian balance inherent in the in-house counsel role.

 To learn more, read the Program Overview.

 Fellows will develop core self-management, relationship management, and leadership skills through the Academy’s sessions on: